 All that hard work, creating your freebie, adding it to a sign-up form, testing out your new form to make sure it’s working correctly… is a waste of time unless you start writing to your list.

 And I mean now!
 Not next week or the week after.
 It’s something you have to jump in and do straightaway.

 I know it’s a tough one.
-I still find it hard writing to a new list (and I used to email 25,000 subscribers every week with my last business).
+I still find it hard writing to my list and I’ve been email marketing for years.

-Writing to a new list is tough for everyone, especially if it’s your first time, you have a brand new blog or business.
+Writing to a new list is tough for everyone, especially if it’s your first time and you have a brand new blog.
 But it has to be done.